Table of Contents

 Age – candidates for assistance must be at 60 years of age.

 Income and Assets – there are no income limits or assets limits.
 However, some services have a sliding scale of fees associated with them.
-Therefore some program participants must pay the full cost of their assistance services and others will receive assistance free of charge.
+Therefore, some program participants must pay the full cost of their assistance services, some pay partial costs and others will receive assistance free of charge.

 Functional Ability – requirements vary with the service being provided.
 For example, to gain approval for adult day care, one must be unable to care for themselves during day-time hours.
 Transportation assistance is limited to those who cannot drive themselves.